Ed-Fi-Exchange-OSS/Meadowlark/docs/design/offline-cascading-deletes/README.md

       "grandchildren" of the original change will also receive the update.
    5. Create a `document-update` event for the child document, for updating OpenSearch (details forthcoming).

+## Tasks

+1. Modify upsert to use optimistic lock based on `lastModifiedAt` timestamp.
+API must set that timestamp immediately on receipt of the message.
+2. Create online Unit of Work, updating `outboundRefs` (MongoDB) / `references` (PostgreSQL) and writing to a new `outbox` collection or table.
+3. Build offline handler: continuously running, monitoring event stream and performing key updates.